shipt/py-volley/docs/docs/queue_config.md

 : (str) - *optional* : Defaults to `volley.serializers.OrJsonSerializer`.
 Path to the serializer.

 `producer`
 : (str) - *optional* : Used for providing a custom producer connector.
-Overwrides the producer pertaining to that provided in `type`.
-Provide the dot path to the producer class. e.g. for Kafka, defautls to `volley.connectors.kafka.KafkaProducer`; cf. [Extending Connectors](connectors.md#extending-connectors-with-plugins).
+Overrides the producer pertaining to that provided in `type`.
+Provide the dot path to the producer class. e.g. for Kafka, defaults to `volley.connectors.kafka.KafkaProducer`; cf. [Extending Connectors](connectors.md#extending-connectors-with-plugins).

 `consumer`
 : (str) - *optional* : Used for providing a custom consumer connector.
-Overwrides the consumer pertaining to that provided in `type`.
-Provide the dot path to the consumer class. e.g. for Kafka, defautls to `volley.connectors.kafka.KafkaConsumer`; cf. [Extending Connectors](connectors.md#extending-connectors-with-plugins).
+Overrides the consumer pertaining to that provided in `type`.
+Provide the dot path to the consumer class. e.g. for Kafka, defaults to `volley.connectors.kafka.KafkaConsumer`; cf. [Extending Connectors](connectors.md#extending-connectors-with-plugins).

 `config`
 : (dict) - *optional* : Any configuration to be passed directly to the queue connector.
 For example, all [librdkafka configurations](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) can be passed through to the connector via a dictionary here.